flydrive-js/flydrive.dev/content/docs/services/digital_ocean.md

 <dd>

-The `bucket` option defines the S3 bucket to use for managing files.
+The `bucket` option defines the S3 bucket for managing files.

 </dd>